cyril279/cyril279.github.io/server-tvh.md

 this request was denied until I used a tvheadend account with administrative privilege.

-On the kodi device, a successful setup&scan generates settings & configuration files in a userdata folder under ~/.kodi/
+On the kodi device, a successful setup&scan generates settings & configuration files in a userdata folder under:
+*~/.kodi/userdata/../addon_data*
+or
+*~/.var/app/tv.kodi.Kodi/data/userdata/addon_data*

 Migrating the setup to be managed by a (headless) tvheadend backend/server involves two steps: